Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 ### CREATE LOGIN
 This power allows a Lynx to temporarily attune to a network they are not already part of.
 This is always required for a _Spatial network_, and is generally required for _Social networks_ as well and for most _Sympathetic networks_.

-The Lynx must be in the presence of a node of the network to activate this power, and be aware that the network exists.
+The Lynx must be in the presence of a node of the network to activate this power, and choose a network to join.
 They must spend a few minutes interacting with the node (talking to them, following them, spending time at the location, etc.) before activating the power.

 This power only works on networks that the Lynx is not already part of - if they already have an equal or better version of any of the below effects, that effect takes precedence.